 - → Of those, 41% never called back

-- → Attorneys were spending an average of 3.2 hours/week on initial intake calls for cases that didn't qualify
+- → Attorneys were spending 3.2 hours a week on intake calls for cases that didn't qualify

 - → Average case value: $18,000 in fees